-North Clear Creek Falls is hidden away in Southwest Colorado near Lake City.
-In it's peak spring and summer season, this waterfall rages over the cliff side.
+North Clear Creek Falls is a dramatic waterfall near Lake City.
+In its peak spring and summer season, this waterfall rages over the cliff side.
 The Observation Site is easy to access along the Silverthread Scenic Byway, Hwy 149.

 The attraction has picnic tables, paved parking suitable for large vehicles, restrooms, and several trails to the overlook, one handicap accessible.
 Interpretive signs explain the area’s history.
 Pets are welcome, on leash, on the trails.